7 Signs Of Being Too Needy In A Relationship & How To Fix It

 2. Give An Ample Amount Of Space To Your Partner

 Have you ever given yourself a chance to be physically away from your partner and miss them?
 If not, you are missing out on the joy and excitement of meeting after a prolonged duration and celebrating your reunion.
 This also indicates that you have been clingy and needy in your relationship.
 Ensure you give space to your partner and respect their decision to spend time alone.
 Do not take offense if your partners ask you to give them space.
+This will also allow you to develop as an individual, give you time to deeply evaluate your own needs and desires, and help you focus on your personal growth and interests.
 Use this time to work on yourself, pursue your favorite hobbies, or catch up with friends and family.
+Engaging in such activities can leave you with a feeling of independence, joy, and fulfillment, which in turn can enhance your relationship.

 3. Ensure Healthy Communication